Core App Dashboard: How to build a single source of truth system dashboard for your business

 Last but not least, your dashboard should provide a comprehensive solution for tracking project tasks to help you make sure projects are completed on time.
 Here are some of the project tasks that you should track in the dashboard:

-• Assigned Team Members - To establish accountability and prevent confusion, assign each task to a single team member.
-Team members may more efficiently manage their workload and set priorities thanks to this.
+• Assigned Team Members—To establish accountability and prevent confusion, assign each task to a single team member.
+This will allow team members to manage their workload more efficiently and set priorities.

 • Due Dates - Setting deadlines for each activity makes it easier to accomplish projects on schedule.
 As a result, team members can properly organize their workloads and manage their time.

-• Task Status Updates - Regular task updates don't only help team members stay informed, but they also help them make informed decisions.
-It identifies any potential roadblocks or delays and allows for timely course correction.
+• Task Status Updates—Regular updates help team members stay informed and make informed decisions.
+They identify potential roadblocks or delays and allow for timely course correction.

 Step 1: Define your business goals and purpose

-Defining the purpose of your dashboard is of crucial importance to ensure that it meets your goals.
+Defining the purpose of your dashboard ensures that it meets your goals.
 Business goals may include everything from increasing revenue and improving customer satisfaction to expanding your reach.
-Have a clear idea of the metrics to be monitored like sales numbers, user engagement, or website traffic.
-Plus, know who will be accessing and using the dashboard - managers, employees, or customers.
+Have a clear idea of the metrics to be monitored, like sales numbers, user engagement, or website traffic.
+Plus, know who will access and use the dashboard—managers, employees, or customers.

 Step 2: Identify data requirements

 Accurately identify the data required for the dashboard.
-There are several considerations to keep in mind, including user roles, data sources, and types of data.
-For example, there could be numerical data, text-based data, or visual data.
-Be sure to consider the different user roles that will be using the apps.
-Also, determine where the data will be coming from and how it will be collected.
+Consider several considerations, including user roles, data sources, and data types.
+For example, there could be numerical, text-based, or visual data.
+Be sure to consider the different user roles using the apps.
+Also, determine where the data will come from and how it will be collected.

 Step 3: Customize the dashboard

-For a successful customization process, choose the widgets that are most relevant to your business needs.
-Also, arrange widgets in a logical order that makes sense for your business to quickly and easily find the information you need.
-Once you have configured widget settings, customize the dashboard to reflect the unique needs and priorities of your business.
+Choose the widgets most relevant to your business needs for a successful customization process.
+Also, arrange widgets logically that make sense for your business so you can quickly and easily find the information you need.
+Once you have configured widget settings, customize the dashboard to reflect your business's unique needs and priorities.
 Make sure it's tailored to your business goals.

 Step 4: Monitor usage trends

 The last step involves monitoring usage trends.
 Select the app or data you wish to monitor and go to the "Analytics" tab within the dashboard.
-Choose a specific date range or select the predefined options such as last week, last month, or last year.
-Analyze the metrics to gain insights into user behavior and identify areas that need improvement.
-In addition, use the push notification feature to communicate with your users.
+Choose a specific date range or select the predefined options, such as last week, month, or year.
+Analyze the metrics to gain insights into user behavior and identify areas for improvement.
+Use the push notification feature to communicate with your users.

 Conclusion

 Core App Dashboard serves as that single source of truth, offering a robust solution for organizations seeking clarity, efficiency, and reliability in their data management.
-A relational database like Kohezion can enhance data integrity and flexibility within the dashboard, making it the backbone of a seamless, well-organized system.
-It simplifies connections between data elements and enhancing the depth of insights drawn from your information.
-The result?
-A dashboard that promotes not just data visualization, but data understanding.
+A relational database like Kohezion can improve data integrity and flexibility within the dashboard, making it the backbone of a seamless, well-organized system.
+It simplifies connections between data elements and improve the depth of insights from your information.
+The result is a dashboard that promotes data visualization and understanding.

 Start building with a free account